mrhunsaker/Graph_Digitizer_Java_Implementation/docs/JPACKAGE.md

 For ARM64 MSI you would pass `--runtime-image C:\path\to\runtime-arm64` (and run jpackage on a Windows host or produce a Windows-compatible runtime image accordingly).

+### Recommended JVM & JavaFX builds

+- Use a HotSpot JDK (we recommend Eclipse Temurin) for `jlink` and `jpackage` — HotSpot builds are the most commonly tested and are known to work well with JavaFX.
+Some OpenJ9 builds have shown native compatibility issues with JavaFX rendering or native libraries.
+- Download JavaFX SDK/jmods that exactly match the `javafx.version` in `pom.xml` (for example `21.0.2`).
+Use the platform-specific `jmods` or platform jars for the target OS/arch.
+- When creating runtime images, use the JDK that matches the target architecture (x64 vs arm64) and include `java.desktop` and `java.management` modules if your app uses AWT/Swing interop or management APIs.

 ## CI recommendations